Everyone has a pest control method they swear by, but what’s the best thing on the market?

 Borax is also a common and useful component of many homemade pest control mixtures.
 For ants, borax slowly poisons and breaks down their bodies, allowing you to eliminate ants in the colony and foraging pests all at once!

-The ants won’t approach the bait unless something sweet is mixed in, like sugar or honey.
+The ants won’t approach the bait unless something sweet, like sugar or honey, is mixed in.
 Depending on the type of bait you want to use, you can try either for different textures.

 Mixing sugar with borax maintains a powdery consistency and masks the grains of the power with sugar granules.
 To create an easy-to-carry paste for the ants, add water and honey to the borax, and place them on a shallow dish or plate.